Dec. 9, 2015

 Milford Jenkins, Angus Foundation president, at 816-383-5100, or firstname.lastname@example.org.

 Jan.
-9, 2017, is the deadline to submit applications to be selected as the Angus Foundation-sponsored representative to the YCC.
+11 is the deadline to submit applications for the Angus Foundation’s YCC sponsorship.

-2017 will be the 16th year that the Angus Foundation will sponsor a young Angus leader to attend the National Cattlemen’s Beef Association (NCBA) Young Cattlemen’s Conference (YCC).
+For the 15th year, the Angus Foundation will again sponsor a young Angus leader to attend the National Cattlemen’s Beef Association (NCBA) Young Cattlemen’s Conference (YCC).
 The application deadline is Jan.
-9, 2017, and the application can be found on the Angus Foundation website.
+11, 2016, and the application can be found on the Angus Foundation website.

-The YCC offers young leaders a unique opportunity to experience all aspects of the beef industry firsthand.
-Attendees participate in a nationwide tour of the beef production chain from the ranch to the packing plant, through marketing and regulatory affairs, and ending at consumer foodservice.
+The YCC offers young leaders the chance to see firsthand and better understand all aspects of the beef industry.
+Attendees participate in a nationwide tour of the beef production chain from the ranch to the feedlot and to the packing plant, through marketing and regulatory affairs, and finally ending at consumer foodservice.

-The Angus Foundation’s sponsorship covers travel costs and registration fees for one attendee.
-Applicants must be between 25-50 years old and must also be an NCBA member.
+The Angus Foundation’s sponsorship covers travel costs and registration fees.
+The applicant must be between 25 and 50 years old and must also be a member of the NCBA.

 For more information on YCC, the Angus Foundation or a list of previous Angus YCC participants, visit www.angusfoundation.org.